deepakkarki/hackend-project/week-4/Python-C-extensions.rst

 functions/opertions that are there for native Python objects are made available in C via the ``Python.h`` header.

+**Example**

-Example - To write a C extension that adds all the elements in a python list. (all elements are numbers)
+To write a C extension that adds all the elements in a python list. (all elements are numbers)

 Let's start with the final interface we'd like to have, here is the python file that uses the C extension :